IDeepspace/Blog/source/_posts/JavaScript/JavaScript 中的 this 关键字.md

   },
 };

-var nickname = 'The Window';
+var nickname = "The Window";

 var object = {
-  nickname: 'My Object',
+  nickname: "My Object",

   getNameFunc: function () {
     var that = this;